 The accompanying financial statements have been prepared on a basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As shown in the accompanying financial statements as of the year ended December 31, 2021, the Company had \$9.9 million of cash on hand and working capital of \$18.6 million.
-The cash on hand was generated primarily from the sale of common stock under the ATM Program during the year ended December 31, 2021.
-We have historically met our cash needs through a combination of cash flows from operating activities and bank borrowings, the completion of the Equity Transaction, proceeds from the sale of the CleanSpark Common Stock and warrants to purchase CleanSpark Common Stock, proceeds from insurance and funding from the Payroll Protection Program.
+As shown in the accompanying financial statements as of the year ended December 31, 2022, the Company had \$10.3 million of cash on hand and working capital of \$14.1 million.
+The cash on hand was generated primarily from the sale of common stock under the ATM Program during the year ended December 31, 2021 and payment of all unpaid principal and interest from the Seller Notes during the year ended December 31, 2022.

+We have met our cash needs through a combination of cash flows from operating activities and bank borrowings, the completion of the Equity Transaction, proceeds from the sale of the CleanSpark Common Stock and warrants to purchase CleanSpark Common Stock, proceeds from insurance, sale of common stock under the ATM Program, funding from the Payroll Protection Program and collecting all unpaid principal and interest from the Seller Notes.
 Our cash requirements historically were generally for operating activities, debt repayment, capital improvements and acquisitions.
 We expect to meet our cash needs with our working capital and cash flows from our operating activities.
 We expect our cash requirements to be generally for operating activities, product development and capital improvements.
 The Company expects that its current cash balance is sufficient to fund operations for the next twelve months.

 On June 1, 2021, the board of directors of the Company declared a special cash dividend of \$0.12 per common share, payable to shareholders of record as of June 22, 2021, to be paid on July 7, 2021.
-The Cash dividends were paid in July of 2021 and equaled \$0.12 per share on the \$0.001 par value common stock resulting in an aggregate distribution of approximately \$1.0 million representing a capital repayment paid from additional paid-in capital ("APIC").
+The cash dividends were paid in July of 2021 and equaled \$0.12 per share on the \$0.001 par value common stock resulting in an aggregate distribution of approximately \$1.0 million representing a capital repayment paid from additional paid-in capital ("APIC").